You said you were sorry. You meant it. And somehow the conversation got worse.

 Type 2: The Helper

-What they deeply need (but rarely ask for): Beneath their giving nature, Twos desperately need to feel truly seen and loved for who they are, not just what they do for others.
+What they need (but rarely ask for): Beneath their giving nature, Twos need to feel truly seen and loved for who they are, not just what they do for others.
 They crave reciprocal nurturing but struggle to directly ask for it.

 Communication style: Warm, personal, and emotionally expressive.
 Twos naturally focus conversations on relationships and feelings, often using stories and personal examples rather than abstract concepts.